jeremytammik/tbc/a/2031_previewcontrol.md

 }
 </code></pre>

-rawava1350
-2024-03-26 06:07 AM
-@cwaluga great solution

-nice3point
-2024-03-26 06:09 AM
+**Response:**
+Amazing.

-@cwaluga  amazing, i completely forgot about the Child when was writing a similar code.
+I completely forgot about the Child when writing similar code.
 Now all borders are gone.
 In addition, I have solved the redrawing problem, for which you used Padding (it was not working correctly).